ucd-cws/amaptor/README.md

 or creates and manages its own files will work fine with only that slight adjustment.

 ## Credits and License
-By [Nick Santos](https://watershed.ucdavis.edu/people/nick-santos), UC Davis Center for Watershed Sciences and written for a project funded by the State of California.
+By [Nick Santos](https://watershed.ucdavis.edu/people/nick-santos), UC Davis Center for Watershed Sciences and written for projects funded by the State of California.
 Licensed under the MIT License.